UnhappyTerror/Fil.github.io/doc/index.md

 # Future Works

-Try alternate, relevant training sets
+Try additional, relevant training sets on the algorithm

-Other super resolution algorithms
+Utilize other super resolution algorithms